 Andy and Lawler went to great lengths to keep kayfabe so that everything about their rivalry could be believable.
-It was more than a decade later and years after Andy’s death when it was revealed that they did not hate each other.
+More than a decade later and years after Andy’s death, it was finally revealed that they did not hate each other.

-Andy Kaufman said, in one of the more famous lines from The Late Show meeting with Jerry Lawler, "I could’ve sued you for everything you’re worth, only I didn’t because I’m not that kind of guy."
+In one of the more famous lines from The Late Show meeting with Jerry Lawler, Andy Kaufman said, "I could’ve sued you for everything you’re worth, only I didn’t because I’m not that kind of guy."

 Lawler responded, "What kind of guy are you?"
 Lawler would act bothered by the fact that such a "wimp" wanted to be involved with professional wrestling but only via wrestling women.